[Interview] No change in EU relations after Armenia revolution

 But they have arrested two of his top men, former general and MP Manvel Grigorian, and former security chief Vachagan Ghazarian, who had hoarded ill-gotten gains.

-Asked by EUobserver if Sargsyan was too big to go to jail, Mnatsakanyan said "the question of a [political] vendetta has been ruled out in any way", but he added that no one was above the law.
+Asked by EUobserver if Sargsyan was too big to go to jail, Mnatsakanyan said "the question of a [political] vendetta has been ruled out in any way", but he said no one was above the law.

 "Look at Mr Grigorian - he had been considered untouchable," Mnatsakanyan said.

-The anti-corruption wave continues to swell, with activists now targeting Taron Makarian, the mayor of Yerevan.
+The anti-corruption wave continues to swell, with activists now targeting Taron Makarian, the Yerevan mayor.

 Status quo